Willie Murphy (musician): Career

 Murphy played on the folk circuit with John Koerner, and the duo recorded Running, Jumping, Standing Still in 1969.
 The album received positive reviews, Crawdaddy! calling it "one of the most unique and underrated albums of the folk boom, perhaps the only psychedelic ragtime blues album ever made."
+(One song, "I Ain't Blue", was later covered by Bonnie Raitt on her debut album.)
 The duo eventually split up, and Koerner pursued an unsuccessful career in filmmaking, temporarily retiring from the music business and moving to Copenhagen, Denmark.
 Murphy was offered a full-time job with Elektra Records as an in-house producer but declined, choosing to remain in the Minneapolis area.

 He produced Bonnie Raitt's 1971 debut album for Warner Bros.
 Records.
 Throughout the 1970s and 1980s, Murphy led the R&B, blues and rock group Willie and the Bees.

 Murphy also played several times in Europe in the late '90s, and created a side band in Italy with bass player Andrea Lupo Lupi, performing six European tours between 2000 and 2010, and also recording an unofficial and rare live record.

 Murphy performed on piano, bass, guitar and other instruments as a session musician for Raitt, Koerner, Greg Brown, Prudence Johnson, Little Milton, and many others.
 He formed the Atomic Theory Records label in 1985 and released albums by himself, Phil Heywood, Boiled in Lead, Larry Long, and various world music artists.

 Murphy's double-CD release A Shot of Love in a Time of Need/Autobiographical Notes reached number 14 in Billboards Top Blues Albums chart in 2010.